Sylvain-Barde/fastMCS/README.md

 - `'memory use'`: total memory used in bytes
 - `'memory alloc'`: detailed allocation of memory over variables

-## Reference:
+## References:

 - Hansen, P.R., Lunde, A. and Nason, J.M., 2011.
 The model confidence set. *Econometrica*, 79(2), pp.453-497.
 - Politis, D.N. and Romano, J.P., 1994.
-The stationary bootstrap. *Journal of the American Statistical association*, 89(428), pp.1303-1313.
+The stationary bootstrap. *Journal of the American Statistical Association*, 89(428), pp.1303-1313.